The Art and Design Department has clearly stated program-level expected student outcomes.

-Although the Art Department can state a set of unified goals, each program area (Art Education, Art History, and Studio Art) has a unique set of expected student outcomes.
+Although the Art and Design Department can state a set of unified goals, each program area (Art Education, Art History, and Studio Art) has a unique set of expected student outcomes.
 For Art Education the following outcomes have been developed for and accredited by NCATE.
 The following program outcomes for Art History and Studio Art have been developed by the assessment coordinators and contributing faculty based on the study of practices within the department and a survey of standards of peer institutions.
 These outcomes will be submitted to the program areas and department for approval.

 Art Education Program Outcomes (per NCATE)

 - Demonstration of scholarship as evidenced by application of research-based subject matter content in lesson planning, instructional materials design, and curriculum development, and the ability to critically assess and refine these materials based on the learning outcomes of these materials.

 - Demonstration of attitudes and dispositions appropriate to the profession of teaching as evidenced by professional integrity and commitment to teaching, collegial communication, and interactions with students.

 - Demonstration of leadership as evidenced by participation in extra-curricular activities, student mentoring, and community service.